vvvvpm/uppm/README.md

 # Overview

-Uppm is a decentralized, mostly general purpose package and project manager for arbitrary target application.
-At its core it's only managing a web of C# scripts with some metadata from various sources and a hypothetical implementer is free to exploit this property for whatever they seem fit.
+Uppm is a decentralized, mostly general purpose package and project manager for arbitrary target applications.
+At its core it's only managing a web of scripts (C# or Powershell) with some metadata from various sources and a hypothetical implementer is free to exploit this property for whatever they seem fit.
 Although originally it's developed to manage arbitrary package installers (similar motives to Chocolatey or Scoop)

 Package repositories can be either simple folders / samba network locations, or git repositories.
-Uppm has specialized builds for specific target applications (such as vvvv) which has default repositories hard coded, so the user don't have to enter a pointer to a package repo all the time.
+Uppm has built in target applications (such as vvvv or UE4) which packages can associate themselves with and which has default repositories and installation folders hard coded, so the user don't have to enter those information all the time.
 This can be overriden of course.

 Uppm finds packages with a simple reference syntax via the repository folder structure:

 ```
-<author>/<name>/<version>.up
+<author>/<name>/<version>.<engineExtension>
 ```

-Uppm first look for `<name>`, then `<version>` if specified as described below.
-It ignores `<author>`, it's only for keeping things tidy.
+Uppm first look for `<name>`, then `<version>` if specified as described below. `<engineExtension>` indicates which scriptengine to use. `<author>` is ignored, it's there only for keeping things tidy.
 In the end though these are only default implementations (Git and FileSystem), but future repository types might have different logic.

+# Libraries used to realize this project:

+* Colorful.Console
+* Dotnet.Script
+* Fasterflect
+* Flurl
+* HJSON
+* LibGit2Sharp
+* Json.NET
+* ReadLine
+* Serilog
+* Serilog.Encricher.WhenDo
+* Serilog.Sinks.Observable
+* ShellProgressBar

 # Details

+## uppm.Core

+The jist of uppm is available as an independent library, which means you can implement all of its functionalities seamlessly into your .NET program using only uppm.Core Nuget package.
+All function calls in uppm is blocking by design, but the implementer can utilize Serilog and progress events to get status of a given operation.
+It is expected by UI applications to dedicate uppm its own threads.
+Uppm also operates with couple of static properties sacrificing simultaneous contexts for ease of development.

+### Anatomy:

+uppm.Core expects the implementer to tell some basic info about itself (via `IUppmImplementation`) and tell uppm the application it's managing the packages for, so called the `TargetApplication`.
+Implementer can also configure how they want to process log events coming from Serilog via `UppmLog.ConfigureLogger`.
+Uppm provides a default Observable log sink too and the implementer can also subscribe to that via that configuration method.

+Multiple script engines are supported via the `IScriptEngine` interface.
+A script engine tells uppm how to read metadata from a complete package reference, how to get the executable script text and finally executes that said text.
+Uppm identifies and inferes these engines via file extensions, because usually scripts are available as files on the local file system, but nothing stops the implementer to exploit it for their own needs.
+Currently C# (7.3 via dotnet-scrpit) and Powershell are the 2 engines coming with uppm.Core.

+Uppm gets a package via a `PackageReference`.
+At first it uses a `PartialPackageReference` which is supposedly coming from the user.
+The partial reference might have some data which needs to be infered depending on the current context and uppm then tries to generate a `CompletePackageReference` where all the necessary data is available to get the package.

+Once the complete reference is ready and the package exist the package repository can infer a script engine which then can extract the package meta.

+TODO: desc meta

+TODO: desc package

+TODO: rest of anatomy

 ## uppm-ref (referencing packages)